xmartlabs/XLForm/README.md

 Any change made on the `XLFormDescriptor` will be reflected on the `XLFormViewController` tableView.
 That means that we can add or remove sections or rows at any time and XLForm will animate the section or row accordingly.

-We shouldn't have again to work with `NSIndexPaths` or add, remove `UITableViewCell`. `NSIndexPath` of a specific `TableViewCell` changes along the time and this makes very hard to keep track of the `NSIndexPath` of each `UITableViewCell`.
+We shouldn't have to deal with `NSIndexPaths` or add, remove `UITableViewCell` anymore. `NSIndexPath` of a specific `TableViewCell` changes along the time and this makes very hard to keep track of the `NSIndexPath` of each `UITableViewCell`.

-On XLForm, each `XLFormRowDescriptor` has a `tag` property that is set up in its constructor. `XLFormDescriptor` has, among other helpers, an specific one to get a `XLFormRowDescriptor` from a `tag`.
+Each XLForm `XLFormRowDescriptor` row has a `tag` property that is set up in its constructor. `XLFormDescriptor` has, among other helpers, an specific one to get a `XLFormRowDescriptor` from a `tag`.
 It's much easier to manage `XLFormRowDescriptor`s using tags, the tag should be unique and it doesn't change on tableview additions modifications or deletions.

 It's important keep in mind that all the `UITableView` form modifications have to be made using the descriptors and not making modifications directly on the `UITableView`.